Table of Contents

 Another option to reach Dry Tortugas is by seaplane.
 Several tour operators in Key West offer scenic flights to the national park, providing a unique and breathtaking perspective.
 These flights typically include aerial views of the islands, the coral reefs, and the crystal-clear waters surrounding Dry Tortugas.

-Why the Ferry is the Perfect Choice for Exploring Dry Tortugas National Park from Key West
+Why the Ferry Is the Perfect Choice for Exploring Dry Tortugas National Park from Key West?

-Because a teacher’s salary cannot be accommodated by a private boat or a seaplane, we opted to ride the ferry.
-Yankee Freedom III, a 110-foot high-speed catamaran departing from Key West daily (except Christmas Day).
-Even though some may consider the ferry’s cost prohibitive, I think it is money well spent.
-Currently, the Yankee Freedom Ferry is the only concessionaire authorized by the National Park Service.
+Since a teacher’s salary doesn’t quite cover a private boat or seaplane, we opted to take the ferry.
+The Yankee Freedom III, a 110-foot high-speed catamaran, departs daily from Key West (except on Christmas Day).
+While some may consider the ferry fare a bit pricey, we found it to be money well spent.

 Plan to arrive at the Key West port with sufficient time before the scheduled departure of the ferry.
 Allow extra time for parking, ticket check-in, and any necessary preparations.
 It’s recommended to arrive at least 30 minutes to an hour prior to the ferry departure time to ensure a smooth boarding process.
-Our day began early waking at 4:30 AM to drive from Marathon to the Key West Ferry Terminal.
+Our day began early, waking at 4:30 AM to drive from Marathon to the Key West Ferry Terminal.
 We would have liked to stay in Key West.
-Unfortunately, during Christmas the prices of lodging are just too expensive in Key West, so we elected to stay in Marathon and make the hour long drive.
+Unfortunately, during Christmas, the prices of lodging are just too expensive in Key West, so we elected to stay in Marathon and make the hour-long drive.

 Convenient Parking Solutions for the Yankee Freedom Ferry at Key West Port